Calvary at Tronoën

 Calvary at Tronoën is a calvary located at Saint-Jean-Trolimon in the Quimper arrondissement.
 It is located in the "pays bigouden", a particularly wind swept area of Brittany; the nearby chapelle was called the "cathédrale des dunes".

-History of the calvary

-The calvary dates to between 1450 and 1460 and stands on the grass verge ("placitre") in front of Saint-Jean-Trolimon's Notre-Dame Chapel.
+The calvary dates to between 1450 and 1460 and stands on the grass verge ("placitre") in front of Saint-Jean-Trolimon's Notre-Dame Chapel which dates to the 15th century.
+It replaced an ancient Romano-Gallic temple dedicated to the goddess Venus (mythology) and was thought to have been commissioned by the Pont barons..
 It is the oldest of Finistère's six "grands calvaires" and is thought to be the work of several workshops operating in Scaër, mainly that of the "Maître de Tronoën".

+Differences between this calvary and others

-Several points emerge when this calvary is compared with the others in this region.
+Several differences emerge when this calvary is compared with the others in this region.
 Firstly there are two scenes devoted to Jesus' baptism.
-Then in the nativity scene, the statue of the baby Jesus shows him standing and aged about seven rather than as a new-born child.
+In the nativity scene, the statue of the baby Jesus shows him standing and aged about seven rather than as a new-born child.
 There are three crosses depicted, with those bearing the two robbers being a part of the composition.
 The calvary also depicts two angels collecting Jesus' blood.
 A "mise au tombeau", the scene showing Jesus being prepared for burial, a standard feature of other such calvaries, is not included and neither is the "Flight into Egypt", nor Jesus' entry into Jerusalem and his arrest.
 Conversely the subjects of the Last judgement and Garden of Eden are covered.
-The Notre-Dame Chapel dates to the 15th century.
-It replaced an ancient Romano-Gallic temple dedicated to the goddess Venus (mythology) and was thought to have been commissioned by the Pont barons.